sbadillo/neural-networks-dogbreed/README.md

 ## Main Libraries

-This project is built on python3, the main libraries are described here.
+This project is built on python, the main libraries are described here.

 - **TensorFlow**: End-to-end open source platform for machine learning.
 It has a comprehensive, flexible ecosystem of tools, libraries, and community resources. https://www.tensorflow.org
 - **Keras**: Deep learning API running on top of TensorFlow.
 It was developed with a focus on enabling fast experimentation. https://keras.io